Save 50–75% in staff time by modernising, automating, and centralising document flow.

 • Long Hours / Large Workloads / Tight Deadlines:

-These challenges are predominant features of the profession, particularly in the early stages of a legal career, often leading to a poor work-life balance.
-It's common for new lawyers to feel pressure to work hard to demonstrate their value and adapt to these demanding expectations.
+These challenges are predominant features of the profession, particularly in the early stages of a legal career, often leading to a poor work-life balance. it's common for new lawyers to feel pressure to work hard to demonstrate their value and adapt to these demanding expectations.

 • Student loans: